chrisbra/csv.vim/README.md

 Vim will only aggregate the integer part and therefore won't use the 'y' argument in the /format/ specifier.

+The result is also available in the buffer-local variable `b:csv_result`.

 See also [Defining custom aggregate functions](#defining-custom-aggregate-functions)

 ## Average value of a Column